zeroluck/docs/sources/articles/apache-saml.md

 #### Configuration
-Please edit the "shib.conf" file located at "/etc/httpd/conf.d/" to conform to the following changes.
+Edit 'httpd.conf' with following changes.

 * Change ServerName directive to the server name of the SP